-Article 3.1 Structure of the education programme
+Article 3.1 Structure of the education program

 - 1. An academic year consists of two semesters. - 2.
-The annual planning is attached in Appendix 1. - 3.
-The programme consists of units of study.
-These units of study are described in the Educational Programme Plan (EPP) attached in Appendix 2.
-Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. the semester in which the unit of study is offered; - c. the competencies/learning outcomes associated with the unit of study; - d. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - e. the number of contact hours and independent study hours; - f. the number of credits; - g. the test formats, including the weighting factors of any partial tests; - h. the testing method; - i. the week in which the test is offered; - j. whether the unit of study is part of the qualitative criterion of the study advice;
+The annual planning is attached in Appendix 1. - The program consists of units of study.
+These units of study are described in the Educational Program Plan (EPP) attached in Appendix 2.
+Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. the semester in which the unit of study is offered; - c. the competencies/learning outcomes associated with the unit of study; - d. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - e. the number of contact hours and independent study hours; - f. the number of credits; - g. the test formats, including the weighting factors of any partial tests; - h. the testing method; - i. the week in which the test is offered;

+j. in case of a bachelor's program or an associate degree program: whether the unit of study is part of the qualitative criterion of the study advice;